Guiming/PyCLiPSM/README.md

 # PyCLiPSM

 ## Set up computing environment:
 1. Install GPU drivers.
 If you are using NVIDIA GPUs, OpenCL support is included in the driver (https://developer.nvidia.com/opencl).
-If you are using AMD GPU/CPU, install appropriate OpenCL drivers from ADM.
+If you are using AMD GPU/CPU, install appropriate OpenCL drivers from ADM (This link provides helpful pointers https://github.com/microsoft/LightGBM/issues/1342).
 If you are using Intel GPU/CPU, install appropriate OpenCL drivers from Intel (e.g., https://software.intel.com/en-us/articles/opencl-drivers).
 2. Once the above OpenCL drivers are properly installed, you can use pip to install the PyOpenCL package (https://pypi.org/project/pyopencl/).

 ## Run PyCLiPSM with sample data: